-- 1. Understand and make use of various LINUX commands - 2.
-Create file systems and directories and operate them - 3.
-Explain LINUX commands and shell programs - 4.
-Demonstrate the inner workings of LINUX-like operating systems. - 5.
+- 1. Recognize, understand and make use of various basic unix commands - 2.
+Students will be able to create file systems and directories and operate them - 3.
+Gain hands on experience of unix files and shells - 4.
+To understand the inner workings of LINUX-like operating systems. - 5.
 Write Regular expressions for pattern matching and apply them to various filters for a specific task - 6.
-Analyze a given problem and apply requisite facets of SHELL programming in order to devise a SHELL script to solve the problem
+Analyze a given problem and apply requisite facets of SHELL programming in order to devise a SHELL script to solve the problem, file management capability.